Top Ten answers to frequent questions we receive:

 Are your patches really vintage?

 Absolutely.
+Non-licensed reproduction patches is not our thing (it's cheating and evil folks), and not cool from a copyright standpoint.
 We're first and foremost vintage patch collectors.
 (Putting vintage patches and blank caps together was a fortunate accident).
 We try our very best to only collect and sell patches that are at least 20 years old and in mint condition.
 In the near future we will be selling our own original designs (not reproductions) but those patches will be fully disclosed in the description.

 But aren't you worried about copyright issues with your vintage patches?

 We're strict followers of the First Sale Doctrine: "The term 'first-sale doctrine' comes from the fact that the copyright owner maintains control over a specific copy only until it is first sold."
 The First Sale Doctrine is why folks on EBay or Craigslist can sell vintage and pre-owned items and not have to pay the original manufacturer a royalty (think about how silly that would be).
 By purchasing second-hand vintage patches (mostly from collectors) we avoid copy infringement.
+Also, we don't alter our vintage patches.
 We also feel strongly that a company should have rights over its products...at least the first sale of its product.
 (Music and software not withstanding).

 You can't beat the feeling of holding a vintage patch that hasn't seen the light of day in decades.